ZENxd/example-component/README.md

 Use the templates to build out your controller, directives, html and css.

-NOTE: Do not change the module or controller names.
+NOTE: Do not change the module, controller or html template names.

+Prefix your css with .demo-